 In this guide, we will show you the main steps to create a fully functional grid.
 Grid settings provide further options and possibilities which are not presented in this guide.
 However, all grid settings have descriptions in the admin interface and are self explanatory.

-Set up source typeSet up source type
+Set up content typeSet up content type

-- User (WordPress users)
+- Users (WordPress users)

 Depending of the selected source, you will find settings to adjust the content displayed in your grid.
 For example, if you use post type, as source type, you will be able to query posts by taxonomy term(s).
 Each source has its own settings to fine tune content queried and displayed in the grid.